- The Movies Like Law Abiding Citizen Worth Watching - April 11, 2022

 FAQs About Shows like New Girl

 New Girl is a sitcom for general audiences.
 It’s a single-camera comedy that follows the lives of four roommates and their friends.
 It’s quirky and funny and has a strong female lead.
 While it’s not for everyone, it’s generally lighthearted and fun to watch.

 Well, it used to be.
 This fun show features six Chicago residents that were easy to stream if you had a Netflix account, but it has since been taken away.
-If you want to binge Happy Endings, you’ll have to do so on Hulu or Amazon Prime Video streaming platform.
+If you want to binge Happy Endings, you’ll have to do so on Hulu or Amazon Prime Video.

 Unfortunately, ratings for The Mindy Project weren’t very high, leading the show to be canceled after three seasons.
 Mindy Kaling can be a polarizing personality.
 Some love her and some hate her.